quintoandar/hive-metastore-client/README.md

 To check library main features you can check [Hive Metastore Client's Documentation](https://hive-metastore-client.readthedocs.io/en/latest/home.html), which is hosted by Read the Docs.

-An example on how to use the library could be adding a new database in hive metastore:
+An example of how to use the library for running DML commands in hive metastore:

 ```
 from hive_metastore_client.builders.database_builder import DatabaseBuilder